McClellandLegge/shinydashtabs/README.md

 do have access to the utility functions in the app.

 **Put code that needs to be run only once or needs to be accessed by both the server and ui in the `app.R`**

+#### 9. Enhancements

+Right now you don't have a lot of options for customizing the menu in the sidebar because its automatically created.
+The .yaml files on the ui side will be enabled with the functionality to specify everything you normally would -- I just need to build it out, bear with me.